gradle/gradle/design-docs/managed-component-model.md

 Some replacement for this nesting should be offered, and the configuration deferred.

-# Milestone 3: Plugin author uses managed types to extend the software model
+# Feature 3: Plugin author uses managed types to extend the software model

-This milestone allows a plugin author to extend certain key types using a managed type:
+This feature allows a plugin author to extend certain key types using a managed type:

 - `ComponentSpec`
 - `LanguageSourceSet`
 - `BinarySpec`

-It is a non-goal of this milestone to add any further capabilities to managed types, or to migrate any of the existing subtypes to managed types.
+It is a non-goal of this feature to add any further capabilities to managed types, or to migrate any of the existing subtypes to managed types.

 ## Implementation

-This milestone will require some state for a given object to be unmanaged, possibly attached as node private data, and some state to be managed, backed by individual nodes.
+This feature will require some state for a given object to be unmanaged, possibly attached as node private data, and some state to be managed, backed by individual nodes.

-# Milestone 4: Build logic defines tasks for generated source sets and intermediate outputs
+# Feature 4: Build logic defines tasks for generated source sets and intermediate outputs

-This milestone generalizes the infrastructure through which build logic defines the tasks that build a binary, and reuses it for generated source sets and intermediate outputs.
+This feature generalizes the infrastructure through which build logic defines the tasks that build a binary, and reuses it for generated source sets and intermediate outputs.

-The goals for this milestone:
+The goals for this feature:

 - Introduce an abstraction that represents a physical thing, where a binary, a source set and intermediate outputs are all physical things.
 - Allow the inputs to a physical thing to be declared.
 These inputs are also physical things.